spell-music/csound-expression/tutorial/SynthTutorial.md

 ~~~

 We can make our waves a little bit more interesting with
 additive synthesis.
-We can add together several waves (smth that resembles harmonic series):
+We can add together several waves (something that resembles harmonic series):

 ~~~
 run 0.15 $ \x -> saw x + 0.25 * sqr (2 * x) + 0.1 * tri (3 * x)
 ~~~

-Or we can introduce the hgher harmonics:
+Or we can introduce the higher harmonics:

 ~~~
 run 0.15 $ \x -> saw x + 0.25 * tri (7 * x) + 0.15 * tri (13 * x)